top of page

 But before Naaman became hardened in his decision, his servants approached him gently and asked him to reconsider.
 They said,

 These words stopped Naaman in his rage.
-He rode to the Jordan River, dismounted, and then followed the prophet's instructions to the tee.
+He rode to the Jordan River, dismounted, and followed the prophet's instructions to the tee.
 Upon exiting the muddy water, his disease was healed.

 Naaman was a teachable leader.
 Here are four things he did well.

 1. He had an inner circle.
 Naaman surrounded himself with subordinates who could speak truth to his power.
-In this instance, Naaman didn't need to hear what he wanted to hear, i.e., that he was justified in storming out of town, based on a perceived (but nonexistent) insult.
+In this instance, Naaman didn't need to hear what he wanted to hear, i.e., that he was justified in storming out of town based on a perceived (but nonexistent) insult.

 He needed the truth, as tough as it may have been to give it or for Naaman to receive it.
 And that's what he got.
 Every leader needs an inner circle of truth-tellers.

-As Stephen Covey shared in his landmark, "Seven Habits Of Highly Effective People," great leaders seek first to understand before being understood.
+As Stephen Covey shared in his landmark, "Seven Habits Of Highly Effective People," great leaders seek to understand before being understood.
 All great leaders are great listeners.

 I imagine it wasn't easy to back down after that great show of indignation, but Naaman did it.
 Great leaders must be humble enough to accept correction.
-Leaders who place themselves above correction, are ticking timebombs.
+Leaders who place themselves above correction are ticking timebombs.

 Instead, he acted immediately.
 One of the hallmarks of all great leaders is the ability to take decisive action.
 Once Naaman decided to heed good advice, he followed through with his feet.